-Linda Darragh's professional and volunteer experience has focused on enhancing entrepreneurship in Chicago for three decades.
-In 2018, she was awarded the 'Entrepreneurial Champion Award' by 1871.
+Linda Darragh's professional and volunteer experience has focused on enhancing entrepreneurship in Chicago for four decades.
+In 2018, she was awarded the 'Entrepreneurial Champion Award' by 1871 and in 2021 received the Richard J. Daley award from the Illinois Venture Capital Association for an individual who has given direct and extraordinary support to the State of Illinois by participating in or being an advocate for the venture capital and private equity industry.

-As the Larry Levy Executive Director of the Kellogg Innovation & Entrepreneurship Initiative, Ms. Darragh oversees one of four strategic initiatives at Kellogg.
-In this capacity, Darragh has updated and enhanced the curriculum, expanded the faculty and increased engagement opportunities for students and alumni.
-Darragh also teaches courses that focus on entrepreneurship in emerging markets.
+As the Larry Levy Executive Director of the Kellogg Innovation & Entrepreneurship Initiative, Darragh rebuilt the entrepreneurship program at Kellogg.
+Darragh updated and enhanced the curriculum, expanded the faculty and increased engagement opportunities for students and alumni.
+Darragh retired from this position in the fall of 2021 but will continue to teach a course on global entrepreneurial ecosystems.

-Previously, Ms. Darragh was the Director of Entrepreneurial Programs at the University of Chicago Booth School of Business.
-Ms. Darragh's accomplishments included organizing global immersion programs and launching the Global New Venture Challenge.
-She taught the New Venture Lab and Social Entrepreneurship Lab courses and was also a coach for the New Venture Challenge and the Social Venture Challenge.
+Previously, Darragh was the Director of Entrepreneurial Programs at the Booth School of Business.
+Darragh taught several courses and coached for the New Venture Challenge and Social Venture Challenge, and launched the Global New Venture Challenge.

-Ms. Darragh has been a long-time board member of the Chicagoland Entrepreneurial Center/1871 and a board member for the Golden Apple Foundation and Injustice Watch.
+Darragh has been a long-time board member of the Chicagoland Entrepreneurial Center/1871 and a board member for the Golden Apple Foundation and Injustice Watch.
+In 2021, she received the ‘Legacy Award from the Global Consortium of Entrepreneurship Centers.

-In her free time, Ms. Darragh will be on the golf course or paddle tennis court, skiing or in her garden.
+Darragh is blessed to have a wonderful husband, Alex, three children, their spouses and three grandchildren.
+In her free time, Ms. Darragh will be on the golf course or paddle tennis court or in her garden.

 Entrepreneurship and Innovation